An archetale in the Assembling Terrania Cycle

 “There can be no impregnable utopias.
 Only what nowtopias we make together: serious attempts at a good society, and always the need to watch ourselves.
 We must stay ready at any time to burn down the false ark—or in this case, unplug it.”

-We drank a toast to human vigilance, the true savior of humanity.
+Together, we drank a toast to human vigilance, the true savior of humanity.

 But how can one recognize the gods?

 Having conducted one of their periodic check-ins of their Earth experiment in evolving consciousness, most of the Powers had withdrawn to the Infrarealm.
 Two remained above the regenerated beauty of the living planet turning in bright sunlight.

 Vaeda “spoke”: “Good work, Kluni.
 The rogue AI was just the kind of test they needed to remember to manage themselves.
 They were getting somewhat complacent.”

 “It was fun to set that up.
 I would have enjoyed a longer go at it, though.”